the-turing-way/the-turing-way/book/website/ethical-research/self-reflection/sr-prompts.md

 ## Questions about my own identity

-- What is considered ethical in my culture, that other cultures may see differently?
+- What is considered ethical in my culture that other cultures may see differently?
 - What are my own {ref}`Social Graces<er-self-reflection-social-graces>`?
 - How have my Social Graces shaped my experiences of life?
 - How have my Social Graces shaped the decisions that have led me to do what I do now?
 - What are the Social Graces of my family and friends?
-  - Are there Graces where we vary a lot/little?
+  - Are there Social Graces where we vary a lot/little?

 ## Questions about my research environment